 Body Positioning for Stability

-Body position matters just as much.
-Lean your body slightly forward to stay balanced on steep ground.
+Body position matters just as much as footwork.
+Lean slightly forward to stay balanced on steep ground.
 Tighten your core for extra support and smoother movement.
 Keep your arms ready to help with balance when your weight shifts during turns.

-Once you get comfortable with footwork and body position, you will move through switchbacks with more ease and confidence.
+Once you get comfortable with footwork and body position, you’ll move through switchbacks with more ease.
+Practice the forward lean and short stride on gentle slopes first, then apply them on steeper terrain as your confidence builds.

 Managing Momentum and Pacing on Switchbacks